 3. If so, how many dry-fires will hurt a gun?

 4. If so, will all rimfires be damaged in the same way?

-Using two new test guns, a Henry pump-action .22 rifle and a Browning Buck Mark II .22 pistol, I inspected each guns' firing pin and chamber under a microscope.
+The Test: Using two new test guns, a Henry pump-action .22 rifle and a Browning Buck Mark II .22 pistol, I inspected each guns' firing pin and chamber under a microscope.
 I recorded the surfaces of each via photography.
 Next I fired each gun 500 times, counting misfires and malfunctions.
 I inspected the chambers and firing pins for visible damage.
 Next I dry-fired each gun 500 times, and inspected.
 Then, I dry-fired each gun another 500 times for a total of 1,000 dry-fires each, and inspected.
 Finally, the guns were fired 500 additional times apiece, noting misfires and malfunctions.
 Then I compared all data.

-In comparison photos ofbefore-and-after 1,000 dry-fires of the Henry's chamber, slight marring of the breechface/barrel sleeve (where the firing pin strikes when dry-fired) was evident.
+Conclusions In comparison photos ofbefore-and-after 1,000 dry-fires of the Henry's chamber, slight marring of the breechface/barrel sleeve (where the firing pin strikes when dry-fired) was evident.
 The Browning's chamber showed no marring from the firing pin, but showed slight wear from the extractor repeatedly striking the rim of the extractor slot.
 Neither gun's firing pin exhibited visible damage.
 Indentations on fired cartridges from both guns were identical before and after dry-firing, indicating no functional damage.
 The Henry had two misfires out of 500 shots before dry-firing, and one misfire out of 500 shots after dry-firing.
 The Browning had no misfires before or after dry-firing; thus, I conclude no functional damage was incurred on either gun after dry-firing 1,000 times.